Mexican judge accepts charges against former top prosecutor in 2014 student disappearances case | Law-Order

 Mexican judge accepts charges against former top prosecutor in 2014 student disappearances case

-International experts have said Murillo's investigation was riddled with missteps and abuses, including torture of witnesses.

-A Mexican judge ruled that there was sufficient evidence to hear charges against the country's former Attorney General Jesus Murillo in relation to his alleged role in the disappearance of 43 students in 2014 and subsequent investigation, judicial authorities said Wednesday.
+A Mexican judge ruled there was sufficient evidence to hear charges against former Attorney General Jesus Murillo for his alleged role in the 2014 disappearance of 43 students and its subsequent investigation, judicial authorities said on Wednesday.
 Murillo, who was arrested on Friday in the first high-level detention of an official for involvement in the case, is accused of torture, forced disappearance and obstruction of justice.

+A Mexican judge ruled there was sufficient evidence to hear charges against former Attorney General Jesus Murillo for his alleged role in the 2014 disappearance of 43 students and its subsequent investigation, judicial authorities said on Wednesday.

-Murillo oversaw the highly criticized inquiry into the incident in which 43 students from the Ayotzinapa Rural Teachers' College went missing in the southwest state of Guerrero.
+Murillo, who was arrested on Friday in the first high-level detention of an official for involvement in the case, is accused of torture, forced disappearance and obstruction of justice.
+The country's top prosecutor at the time, Murillo oversaw the highly criticized inquiry into the incident in which 43 students from the Ayotzinapa Rural Teachers' College went missing in the southwest state of Guerrero.

-The arrest comes after Mexico's top human rights investigator called the disappearances "a state crime" last week, marking one of the worst human rights abuses in the country's history.
-International experts have said Murillo's investigation was riddled with missteps and abuses, including torture of witnesses.
+His arrest comes after Mexico's top human rights investigator called the disappearances "a state crime" last week, marking one of the worst human rights abuses in the country's history.
+International experts have said Murillo's investigation, which concluded the students had been mistakenly killed by a local drug gang, was riddled with missteps and abuses, including the torture of witnesses.

+Murillo defended himself during his indictment hearing Wednesday, according to local media.
+"For seven years they have been looking for an alternative (account of events), they have invented many, and they all fall apart," Murillo said.

+"I can accept some mistakes, mistakes could be made.
+I can accept things that were done wrong, but no one has been able to bring down (my investigation)," he added.
+President Andres Manuel Lopez Obrador took office at the end of 2018, promising to look into the case.
+Last week, a judge released nearly 100 arrest warrants related to the case, including Murillo's, prosecutors said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)